scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

 ## Secondary Constructor Definition

-Secondary constructors are special kinds of methods that have following shape:
+Secondary constructors are special kinds of methods that have the following shape:

     scala> val q"$mods def this(...$paramss) = this(...$argss)" =
                q"def this() = this(0)"